-The Only 8 Tips You’ll Ever Need for Engaging Learners Effectively At Work (Yes, Really)
+The 7 Strategies You Need for Effectively Engaging Learners At Work

 Engaged workers are 21% more profitable, 41% less likely to take sick days and 59 times more likely to stay in a job than a dissatisfied worker.
 Getting them to be and stay engaged in their work starts with engaging them in employee training—but engagement is easily lusted after and stubbornly hard to attain.